code4it-dev/c4it-hugo/content/architecture-note/017-d2-diagrams/index.md

 + ecommerce.job -> ecommerce.website.database: update records
 ```

-This tip can be extremely useful when you have more than one elements with the same name belonging to different parents.
+This tip can be extremely useful when you have more than one element with the same name belonging to different parents.

+Needless to say, since the order of the connection declarations does not affect the final rendering, write them in an organized way that best fits your needs.
+In general, I prefer creating sections (using *comments* to declare the area), and grouping connections by the outbound module.

-### Use a specific theme
+### Pick a colour theme

 D2 allows you to specify a theme for the diagram.
-There are some predefined themes (which are a set of color palettes), each with a name and an ID.
+There are some predefined themes (which are a set of colour palettes), each with a name and an ID.

 To use a theme, you have to specify it in the `vars` element on top of the diagram: